TUDarmstadtPWeber/DAGlove/README.md

 The software is split into the arduino firmware, which runs on the sensory glove, and the MATLAB-Script, that is used to read out the data streamed to an external host.
 The software includes the modified libraries used for reading out the IMU, as well as the new created libraries for reading out the flex-sensors through the analog mux.

 The hardware files include the circuit diagramm as well as the final board layout.
-Further a 3D-*.stl file from the electronic box has been added, so that it can be printed out.
+Further STL-files from the electronic box have been added, so that it can be printed out.